Are you interested in this innovation?

 In developing countries, lack of funding can mean understaffed schools and under qualified teachers.
 In Sub-Saharan Africa, a rapidly increasing school-age population means that almost 69 million new teachers need to be trained by 2030.
 Classes tend to be very large, with the average class in Malawi containing 70 children, meaning children must share textbooks as well as the attention of the teacher.
 This impacts a child’s education and life chances.

-onebillion started 3 years ago, with the goal of bringing quality maths and literacy education to one billion children in need worldwide.
-The apps are designed to be so simple to use that a child can learn, in their own language, without the need for adult support.
+onebillion, a non-profit organisation, started 3 years ago, with the goal of bringing quality maths and literacy education to one billion children in need worldwide.

 The innovation - onecourse - is modular, giving the child a personalized and comprehensive learning experience.
 The child learns at their own pace, building the literacy and numeracy skills gradually.